RustScan/RustScan/README.md

                                      ascending order while the "random" option will scan ports randomly [default: serial]  [possible values: Serial, Random]
-    -t, --timeout <timeout>          The timeout in milliseconds before a port is assumed to be closed [default: 1500] -u, --ulimit <ulimit>            Automatically ups the ULIMIT with the value you provided
+    -t, --timeout <timeout>          The timeout in milliseconds before a port is assumed to be closed [default: 1500] --tries <tries>              The number of tries before a port is assumed to be closed.
+If set to 0, rustscan will correct it to 1 [default: 1] -u, --ulimit <ulimit>            Automatically ups the ULIMIT with the value you provided

 ARGS: